watson-developer-cloud/assistant-toolkit/integrations/phone/examples/amazon-connect/README.md

 1. After the authentication completes, you are asked to allow notifications and microphone access.
 Grant both.
 1. Close the new tab.
 1. Make sure you (the agent) are in the Available state.
 If you are not set to **Available**, select the status dropdown menu and select **Available**.
-1. Now you can take calls using the custom CCP when Watson Assistant transfers a customer to the Amazon Connect contact center.
+1. Now you can take calls using the custom CCP when IBM watsonx Assistant transfers a customer to the Amazon Connect contact center.

 ![Contact Control Panel](images/ccp.png)